alexkoven/berkeley_deep_rl_fall23/hw2/README.md

 - Starts a new episode

-## Explanation of Actor Loss
+## Raw Chat about Actor Loss

 Can you analyze the @q2_pg_cartpole_lb_no_rtg_no_na_CartPole-v0_26-05-2025_11-45-02  folder's in@hw2 data (json) and explain what the different metrics show and what their ideal curve should look like?
-For example, for a loss should it be monotonically increasing, etc.
+For example, for a loss should it be monotonically decreasing, etc.

 ---